22 Mar 2020

 YOU BELIEVE OR KNOW YOU HAVE HAD Coronavirus (COVID-19)

-A total of 30 complete self-reported responses have been received (MEN1 – 17, MEN2 = 9, MEN3 = 4), including 5 people who needed to visit hospital (x2 as an inpatient for 1 night), 4 for severe breathing difficulties (x3 MEN1, x1 MEN2) and 1 for problems relating to their endocrine condition.
+A total of 55 complete self-reported responses have been received (MEN1 = 27, MEN2 = 21, MEN3 = 7), including 8 people who needed to visit hospital (6 for severe breathing difficulties: x4 MEN1, x2 MEN2, and x2 for problems relating to their endocrine condition).
+Of the 8 people who went to hospital, x4 were admitted as an inpatient for 1 night and x1 for 10 days (although no ITU care was needed in this case).
 No significant difference is seen in presenting symptoms between syndromes.

 - comparisons with the general public are difficult since many of our members have been shielding or stringently social distancing to lower their risks of contracting the virus